Muterra/doc-golix/whitepaper.md

 # Identity management

-## Base requirements
+Consolidating technical requirements and applying scope limitations leaves the following minimum requirements for Muse identities:

++ Are self-contained, self-describing, and independent of any other identity
++ Can sign content
++ Can receive asymmetric content
++ Can be privately aliased
-Must be independent of physical devices.
-Therefore, online private key storage, though that standard is out-of-scope.
++ Should be independent of any physical device

+Also note that to effectively support device-independent identity, online private key storage is logistically necessary.
+As with all other network requirements, this need can be served through content containers; however, the format for these containers is out-of-scope for the core Muse protocol.

+## Eschewing connection-based description

 ## Selectively-deniable aliases

 # Conclusion

-# Scratchbook

-Asynchrony required:

-+ Agents do not have a 1:1 correspondence with devices.
-+ Agents can go offline.
-+ Therefore, an agent-based network must be asynchronous.